YoffeG/PyDynamicaLC/README.md

 TTVFaster
 =======

 This routine is one out of two possibilities to simulate planetary dynamics (the other being TTVFast).
-TTVFast is a simplectic n-body integrator, whereas TTVFaster is a semi-analytic model accurate to first order in eccentricity which approximates TTVs using a series expansion.
+TTVFast is a simplectic n-body integrator, whereas TTVFaster is a semi-analytic model accurate to first order in eccentricity, which approximates TTVs using a series expansion.

 Information regarding installation can be found here: https://github.com/ericagol/TTVFaster

 PyMultiNest
 =======

-A multi-modal Markov Chain Monte Carlo algorithm with implementation in Python used as our fitter of choice.
+A multi-modal Markov Chain Monte Carlo algorithm with implementation in Python was used as our fitter of choice.

 Information regarding installation can be found here: https://johannesbuchner.github.io/PyMultiNest/